North Kerry Senior Football Championship

 The North Kerry Senior Football Championship is a Gaelic football competition for GAA clubs affiliated to the North Kerry Football Board, a division of Kerry GAA.
 The official name of the competition became The Bernard O'Callaghan Memorial North Kerry Senior Football Championship in 2000, in honour of the late Bernie O'Callaghan (Beale) who was Chairman of the North Kerry GAA Board for 25 years (1974 to 1998) and did a huge amount of work for North Kerry football.

 The Championship runs from October to December each year but has on occasion continued into the New Year due to replays and postponements.
 It is currently sponsored by McMunn's Bar and Restaurant, Ballybunion.
-The current champions are Listowel Emmets, who defeated Castleisland Desmonds in the 2024 final, winning the competition for the 17th time in the club's history.
+The current champions are Listowel Emmets, who defeated Knocknagoshel in the 2025 final, retaining their title and winning the competition for a record equalling 18th time.

 History

-The first North Kerry Championship took place in 1925 and was won by Newtownsandes(Moyvane), who defeated Faha.
-Moyvane have been the most successful team in the Championship with 18 titles.
+The first North Kerry Championship took place in 1925 and was won by Newtownsandes (Moyvane), who defeated Faha.
+Moyvane, along with Listowel Emmets have been the most successful teams in the Championship with 18 titles each.
 In 1983, shortly after the death of Asdee native Éamonn O'Donoghue (who won 5 Championships with Ballylongford), Castleisland Desmonds and Ballylongford jointly presented a Cup in his honour to the North Kerry Football Board to be presented to the Championship winners each year.
-As of 2024 fourteen different clubs have won the Championship.
+As of 2025 fourteen different clubs have won the Championship.